michal-krzyzowski/bak/README.md

 - backups of backups are not created,
 - non-existing files are skipped,
 - current date and time are added to the filename,
-- bak filename is displayed upon successful backup
+- bak filename is displayed upon successful backup.